A Brief Introduction of Yogacara Buddhism

 The idea is that with a simple noise like the clapping of hands, each creature (or person) responds differently according to their background or how they view the world.

-Using a more modern example, image two people looking at a mountain together.
+Using a more modern example from the book, imagine two people looking at a mountain together.
 One is a mountain climber, another is a painter.
-As a pile of rocks and magma, a mountain is just a mountain, but each person will perceive the mountain different from one another.
-And both people will interpret it differently than a goat on the mountain.
+As a pile of rocks and magma formed by geological processes, a mountain is just a mountain.
+And yet, each person will perceive the mountain differently from one another.
+And such people will also interpret it differently than a goat on the mountain.
 It’s not a conscious effort either, it’s how our mind naturally works.
-Sort of a bubble of consciousness that we each live in, colored and reinforced by the constant feedback of our own thoughts, feelings and actions.
+Sort of a bubble of perception that we each live in, colored and reinforced by the constant feedback of our own thoughts, feelings and actions on the bubble’s inner surface.

 Yet another example might be a fresh pair of jeans you bought and started wearing.
 Depending on what you do, or how you live your life, the jeans will absorb that.
-If you spend a lot of time in bars, your jeans start to smell like tobacco (or puke), if you work in a fast-food place your jeans smell like french fries.
+If you spend a lot of time in bars, your jeans start to smell like tobacco (or puke), if you work in a fast-food place your jeans smell like french fries, and if you visit Buddhist temples a lot, it will smell like incense.
 Your conduct, how you live your life and such, all play into a feedback loop that tends to reinforce itself, and in so doing “filter” your perception of the world.
+And this dynamic process is still ongoing every moment of your life.

 Through this process, we also unknowingly isolate ourselves from the world around us, because, whether we are aware of it or not, we see ourselves as the center of the universe.
 This is why later Buddhist schools, such as the Zen Buddhists would use terms like the “mind as mirror” and such: what we perceive, we transform and filter in our conscious and project back out.
 We project ourselves back out onto the world around us all the time.